johnno1962/InjectionIII/README.md

 The App Tracing functionality uses the [OliverLetterer/imp_implementationForwardingToSelector](https://github.com/OliverLetterer/imp_implementationForwardingToSelector) trampoline implementation via the [SwiftTrace](https://github.com/johnno1962/SwiftTrace) project under an MIT license.

+SwiftTrace uses the very handy [https://github.com/facebook/fishhook](https://github.com/facebook/fishhook).
+See the project source and header file included in the app bundle for licensing details.

 This release includes a very slightly modified version of the excellent [canviz](https://code.google.com/p/canviz/) library to render "dot" files in an HTML canvas which is subject to an MIT license.
 The changes are to pass